- Possible Causes of White Specks on Cat Fur

-Hardened hair falls out, leaving bare patches on the cat’s coat where the hair used to be.
+But when hardened hair falls out, they leave bare patches on the cat’s coat where the hair used to be.

 Other species include Sphynx, Ragdoll, Maine Coon, Russian Blue, Burmese, Manx, Exotic Shorthair, American Curl, Abyssinian, Bengal, British Short-Haired Cat, Cornish Rex, Devon Rex, Himalayan, Japanese Bobtail, Norwegian Forest Cat, Persian, Scottish Fold, Singapura, Tonkinese, Turkish Angora, and West Highland Terrier.

 Sunlight damages the outer layer of the skin.